 Let’s simplify this with an example.

 You run a company that sells high-end headphones for athletes and runners.
 Quality products in the higher price range.

-If you are going to pay a couple of dollars per click you need to have an as high probability of conversion as possible, and the best way to increase that possibility is to make sure you are targeting, or at least focusing on the right audience.
+Suppose you are going to pay a couple of dollars per click.
+In that case, you need to have as high a probability of conversion as possible, and the best way to increase that possibility is to make sure you are targeting or at least focusing on the right audience.

 You can look at your audiences in Google Analytics and filter out what in-market interests your best audiences have, and you can do the same for gender, age, location, and on a few other metrics.

-Get as specific as you can, while reaching as many users as possible, in this hypothetical example we are only going to create one audience for simplicity, but ideally, you want to create a few different audiences.
+Get as specific as possible while reaching as many users as possible.
+In this hypothetical example, we will only create one audience for simplicity, but ideally, you want to create a few different audiences.